September 10, 2019 • Wicked Cushions

 How To Remove And Install The Beats Studios Ear Pads

-Step 1 - Remove The Beats Studio
+Step 1 - Remove The Current Ear Pads

 To remove the pad simply grab a butter knife, or any tool with enough strength to act as a lever so you can easily detach the plastic base from the Beats Studio headphones.
 Pick a tool with a dull edge so it won’t damage the audio device.